hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 1/README.md

 # PicoRV32A ASIC Design Flow using OpenLane (SKY130)

-This repository documents the complete RTL-to-GDSII implementation of the PicoRV32A RISC-V processor using the OpenLane flow and SKY130A PDK.
+This directory documents the complete RTL-to-GDSII implementation of the PicoRV32A RISC-V processor using the OpenLane flow and SKY130A PDK.

 ---